agentlang-ai/agentlang-docs/docs/tutorial.md

 Note that the value passed to `:Title` ends with the wildcard character `%` - this is because we want to match all titles that starts with the characters "hello".

-We have reached the end of our whirlwind tour of Fractl.
-There's a lot of ground left to cover - please continue your journey by reading about the core [concepts](concepts/intro.md) of Fractl and the [language reference](language/reference/overview.md).
+We have reached the end of our whirlwind tour of Agentlang.
+There's a lot of ground left to cover - please continue your journey by reading about the core [concepts](concepts/intro.md) of Agentlang and the [language reference](language/reference/overview.md).